-The Scheduling Conference scheduled for [date] is hereby VACATED.
+The Scheduling Conference was previously VACATED.

-The Scheduling Order governing this action is set forth in the Schedule of Pretrial and Trial Dates chart below.
-The box in the upper right-hand corner of the chart states whether the trial will be by jury or court.
-If the parties seek to set additional dates, they may file a Stipulation and Proposed Order.
+The Pretrial Schedule governing this action is set forth in the far-right column labeled "Court Order" located on the Schedule of Pretrial and Trial Dates Worksheet, which accompanies this Order.
+The Worksheet states whether the trial will be by jury or court.
+If the parties1 seek to set additional dates, they may file a Stipulation and Proposed Order.
 This may be appropriate in class actions, patent cases, or cases for benefits under the Employee Retirement Income Security Act of 1974 ("ERISA").